A Level Art & Design: Illustration & Graphics

 What will I need?

-Five GCSEs at grade 4 or above (including Art) and English (Lang. or Lit) at grade 5.
-You will also require a keen interest in drawing to develop your creativity, as a design stimulus and as a means of gathering creative ideas and making them visible is absolutely essential.
+Five GCSEs at grade 4 or above and a 5 in English (Lang. or Lit).
+A satisfactory portfolio of Artwork must be presented at interview, and you will also require a keen interest in drawing to develop your creativity, as a design stimulus and as a means of gathering creative ideas and making them visible is absolutely essential.

 Where will it take me?